hamzahyous/comp423-course-notes/docs/tutorials/go-setup.md

 - `name`: Choose a relevant name for the Dev Container.
 - `image`: The Docker image to use, for us it is the latest version of a Golang environment.
-- `customizations`: Settings spesific to Go are added, setting the `GOPATH` directory for the containerized environment. `"go.formatTool": "gofmt"` specifies the tool for formatting Go code.
+- `customizations`: Settings specific to Go are added, setting the `GOPATH` directory for the containerized environment. `"go.formatTool": "gofmt"` specifies the tool for formatting Go code.
 - `postCreateCommand`: A command that is run after the container is created.
 For us, it is `go mod tidy`, which fetches and organizes Go dependencies listed in `go.mod`.

 ### Part 2 - Add Golang Dependancy Configuration

-`go.mod` is the Go spesific file for listing the project's required dependencies, along with their versions.
+`go.mod` is the Go specific file for listing the project's required dependencies, along with their versions.
 Go is unique because the `go.mod` file is automatically generated and managed with Go commands.
 To create it, run `go mod init github.com/<your-username>/go-tutorial` in the VS Code terminal. <br>

 Managing these dependencies is done primarily with two commands, `go get` and `go mod tidy`. `go mod` specifies the subcommand mod, which is used generally for managing depdencies and initializing project structure.